Today we’re going to be checking out Knowledge Zenith’s (KZ) newest budget wonder, the ZS5.

 Let’s take a closer look at them, shall we?

-The ZS5 was purchased from Penon Audio at a discounted rate for the purposes of review.
+The grey ZS5 was purchased from Penon Audio at a discounted rate for the purposes of review.
+The blue ZS5 was purchased on AliExpress for around 50 CAD.
 There is no financial incentive for writing this review, and all thoughts and opinions within are my own.
 They do not represent KZ, Penon Audio, or any other entity.

 At the time of this review the ZS5 retailed through Penon Audio for 30.00 USD; https://penonaudio.com/KZ-ZST-In-Ear-Earphones